farmera/sare_grant/study_results_drones.md

 dependent variable and one or more independent variables.
 The independent variable is a 'predictor' while the dependent variable is the quantity one hopes to predict.
 In our study a host of quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
-Our goal of yield prediction made the amount of sucrose produced the dependent variable.
+Our goal of yield prediction made the amount of sucrose produced at the end of season the dependent variable.

 estimates the conditional expectation of the dependent variable given the independent variables